Guide written by:

 How to choose a garden dining set

 Looking for the perfect dining set?
-Start by considering the following criteria:
+Start by weighing up the following criteria:

 - Materials.
 This will determine the lifespan, care needs and price of your set, so choose wisely!